anyaevostinar/SymbulationEmp/source/sgp_mode/DevNotes.md

 [x] Put PrintCode back into SGPHardware for Get dominant printing [x] Put in IO Zero not getting rewarded and test it [x] Port more Symbiont tests
-[ ] Check here https://github.com/anyaevostinar/SymbulationEmp/commit/9ea1d53c8bf70c612d1454fac0510ddaf0c70e9d for AEV TODO and Refactor note for what else I already had decided would be good to do
+[ ] Make a list from this commit for further shifting todos and update this doc with those todos https://github.com/anyaevostinar/SymbulationEmp/commit/9ea1d53c8bf70c612d1454fac0510ddaf0c70e9d for AEV TODO and Refactor note for what else I already had decided would be good to do
+[ ] Horizontal transmission to make parallel to default mode and integrated to support tags with tasks
+    - Need to make new get random neighbor function in default to exclude parent_pos from possibilities but pulling from size -1 distribution and then using last spot as replacement if parent pos used (ht Kai!)
-    - Horizontal transmission next priority, need to make parallel to default mode and integrated to support tags with tasks [ ] Compare ecto relevant code (i.e. default mode) between main and this refactor to see if something changed, when was the last time the ecto integration test didn't seg fault on Mac?
+[ ] Compare ecto relevant code (i.e. default mode) between main and this refactor to see if something changed, when was the last time the ecto integration test didn't seg fault on Mac?
 Prior to aux bump?